nirajlalani/feet2meter/README.md

-# feet2meter
+## feet2meter
-convert height from feet to meter
+Application to convert height from feet to meter